MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-invoice-sales-orders-overview.md

 ## Invoice sales orders benefits

-Organizations can recognize many benefits from the invoice sales orders process in Dynamics 365.
+Organizations can recognize many benefits from the invoice customers process in Dynamics 365.

 - **More transparency and control of invoices**: You can use the customer workflow feature to change specific attributes of a customer and send the changes for approval.
 You can use print management settings to print or email invoices after posting, or use channels such as electronic data interchange or an integration to send the invoices to your customers.

-- **Better visibility of invoices**: The invoice sales orders process gives you real-time tracking and reporting of invoice status, payments, and cash flow.
+- **Better visibility of invoices**: The invoice customers process gives you real-time tracking and reporting of invoice status, payments, and cash flow.
 The process helps you optimize working capital, avoid late fees, and take advantage of early payment discounts.

-- **More standardized and flexible invoice workflow**: The digital invoice sales orders process in Dynamics 365 allows you to standardize your invoicing workflow across your customer base.
+- **More standardized and flexible invoice workflow**: The digital invoice customers process in Dynamics 365 allows you to standardize your invoicing workflow across your customer base.
 Through standardization, you can better recognize revenue opportunities and improve your organization's cash flow.
 You can import and export information about customer invoices for sales orders and customize the layout and design of the invoice document.

 - **Increased process reliability and accuracy**: You can use automated document reading to extract data from scanned or digital invoices and populate the relevant fields in Dynamics 365 Finance.
 This process can help you avoid duplication, mismatch, or omission of invoices.
 You can also use templates to create and process account assignments for recurring invoices.